Long-Term Effects of LSD

 There is no known cure for HPPD, but a number of medications have been used to manage HPPD symptoms.
-The following medications have shown varying levels of success in managing HPPD symptoms:
+The following medications have shown varying levels of success in managing HPPD symptoms:11

-- Clonazepam.
-This drug is used for treating anxiety disorders and seizures.
+- This drug is used for treating anxiety disorders and seizures.

 - SSRIs (selective serotonin reuptake inhibitors).
 These drugs are antidepressants that increase the amount of active serotonin in the body.

 - Atypical antipsychotics (risperidone, olanzapine).
 These drugs are typically used to treat schizophrenia, irritability from autism, and bipolar disorder.

-- Clonidine.
-Clonidine is often used for treating high blood pressure, cancer pain and ADHD.
+- Clonidine is often used for treating high blood pressure, cancer pain, and attention deficit hyperactivity disorder (ADHD). .

-- Naltrexone.
-This drug blocks or minimizes opioids – substances that act on the nervous system similarly to morphine – and is usually used to treat alcohol and opioid dependence.
+- This drug blocks or minimizes opioids—substances that act on the nervous system similarly to morphine—and is usually used to treat alcohol and opioid dependence.

-Others have suggested an alternative possible HPPD treatment using lamotrigine – a mood stabilizer and anti-epileptic mediation.5
+Others have suggested an alternative possible HPPD treatment using lamotrigine—a mood stabilizer and anti-epileptic medication.5

 Individual counseling and group therapy may also be of some help to you for learning how to deal with HPPD episodes and lead a healthier, happier life.